 2.14.
 Extension of term in certain cases

-If the method of filling the office of mayor or president of a local government is changed from election by electors to election by the council then, despite the Table to section 2.28, a mayor or president elected by the electors may continue to hold that office after the end of his or her term until a mayor or president is elected by the council.
+If the method of filling the office of mayor or president of a local government is changed from election by electors to election by the council then, despite the Table to section 2.28, an elector mayor or president may continue to hold that office after the end of his or her term until a mayor or president is elected by the council.

+[Section 2.14 amended: No. 11 of 2023 s.
+12.]

 2.15.
 Filling office of deputy mayor or deputy president

 The deputy mayor or deputy president is to be elected by the council under Schedule 2.3, Division 2.